smart-data-models/dataModel.Environment/WaterObserved/doc/spec.md

 	"objectVolume": 17.5
 }
 ```
-#### WaterObserved NGSI V2 normalized Example
+#### WaterObserved NGSI-v2 normalized Example
-Here is an example of a WaterObserved in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Here is an example of a WaterObserved in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 ```json
 {
 	"id": "WaterObserved:MNCA-001",